hemanthjamili/CaptainSheet/README.md

 ### REST End-points

 By default, the captainSheet has 10 cells added.
 There are nine rest-end points for this application.
-The context-path is set as "/".
-Hence for home page, kindly access http://localhost:8080

 * To add a new cell to the sheet- http://localhost:8080/addCell - POST method
 * To add a list of cells to the sheet - https://localhost:8080/addAllCells - POST method